Jsitech/cisco-SNMP-enumeration/README.md

 Change Log
 =======================
+Version 1.9 - Msfconsole command syntax error corrected on a line, Script not assuming eth0 for interface, using "ip route" for interface detection, for Distro Compatibility, Option to provide Custom SNMP Communitry String File

 Version 1.8 - Syntax Error in msfconsole Commands Corrected, Part of the Script still using msfcli moved to msfconsole, Updated commands and john password list locations

-Version 1.7 - Syntax error causing bug when no enable secrets in config file corrected Version 1.6 - Updated to reflect changes in metasploit filesystem use, made grep case insensitive to avoid false negatives, added new location for community string file & moved from the deprecated msfcli to msfconsole -x syntax
+Version 1.7 - Syntax error causing bug when no enable secrets in config file corrected

+Version 1.6 - Updated to reflect changes in metasploit filesystem use, made grep case insensitive to avoid false negatives, added new location for community string file & moved from the deprecated msfcli to msfconsole -x syntax

 Version 1.5 - Official release.